 If you brew properly, the yeast will feast on most of the sugar (along with the caffeine), and what’s left is minimal and makes the batch tolerable enough so that you don’t have to choke it down.
 Use a plastic pipette to taste-test.
 If it’s too sweet, it needs to ferment longer.

-For some perspective, I only buy kombucha in the store if it has 2-3g remnant sugar on the label.
+For some perspective, I only buy kombucha in the store if it has ~6g remnant sugar on the label (it’s hard to find any less).
 On your first go-round, pick up a plain bottle with little sugar at the store to compare to your brew so you know when it’s ready.

 As mentioned above, sugar is relatively easy to gauge based on taste (though you won’t have an exact amount), but caffeine is more difficult to assess.
 Unless you want to spend money on a pricey hydrometer or slightly less pricey Accuvin tests, it’s okay to assume that there is only a minimal amount left if you come out with a successful batch.